FaCoffee1984/Streamlit-LSTM-rainfall/README.md

 -

 ## 3. Snapshots
-- Rainfall time series for the 6 locations.
-These represent monthly average rainfall in mm from January 2000 to September 2021.
+- **Rainfall time series for the 6 locations**. </br> These represent monthly average rainfall in mm from January 2000 to September 2021.
 <img src="images/Rainfall_time_series.png" width="700" height="400"/></br>
-- Accuracy vs Loss as measured during training for the 6 locations.
+- **Accuracy vs Loss as measured during training for the 6 locations**.</br>
+The areas circled in black represent batches of data where the model failed to perform with the same accuracy.
+The reason for this is most likely in the physical process behind the data collection: when extreme events occur, such as severe storms, the rainfall measurements can be many times larger than the average values.
+Also, because these events are few and far between, it becomes difficult for a model to take them into account, and they end up being assimilated as noise.
+This noise affects the ability of the model to generalise, leading to poorer predictions.
 <img src="images/Accuracy_vs_Losses.png" width="700" height="400"/></br>